Generational Leadership for Inclusion and Diversity in the Workplace

 For example, Generation X is more comfortable using informal language and speaking openly about personal matters at work.
 On the contrary, Baby Boomers prefer formal language that is clear and concise.
 Furthermore, Millennials and Generation Z would rather communicate through technology than face-to-face because they feel more inclined to communicate through text messaging or social media platforms.

-Ultimately, encourage an inclusive culture where there is not just one method of communication and caters to all generations.
+Ultimately, encourages an inclusive culture where there is not just one method of communication and caters to all generations.

 Conflict in Perspective